LLL9177/My-first-and-probably-last-game/README.md

 # A Little Bday Quest

+## IF YOU ARE PLANNING TO PLAY THIS GAME FIRST, DON'T READ THIS README

 A quirky, puzzle-driven 2D adventure game built with Pygame.
 Explore rooms, collect keys, read notes, unlock doors, and solve a portal puzzle to finish your quest!